ontio/ontology/docs/specifications/ontrpcapi.md

 }
 ```

-These are the undetermined transactions received by the node, that is, zero confirmed transactions.
+These are the undetermined transactions received by the node, that is, those with zero confirmed transactions.

-#### 7.getrawtransaction方法
+#### 7. getrawtransaction

-returns the corresponding transaction information based on the specified hash value.
+Returns the corresponding transaction information based on the specified hash value.

-#### parameter instruction
+#### Parameter instruction

-txid：transaction ID。
+txid: transaction ID

-verbose：optional parameter,the default value of verbose is 0,when verbose is 0, it returns the block serialized information, which is represented by a hexadecimal string.
-To get detailed information from it, you need to call the SDK to deserialize.When verbose is 1, the detailed information of the corresponding block is returned, which is represented by a Json format string.
+Verbose: Optional parameter, the default value of verbose is 0, when verbose is 0, it returns the block serialized information, which is represented by a hexadecimal string.
+To get detailed information from it, you need to call the SDK to deserialize.
+When verbose is 1, the detailed information of the corresponding block is returned, which is represented by a JSON format string.

-#### example
+#### Example

-request：
+Request:

 ```
 {